ResursBank/ecomphp-deprecated/README.md

-# resurs-ecomphp-deprecated #
+# resursbank/ecomphp-deprecated #

-This is a repository for content from resurs-ecomphp v1.3, that is deprecated and is removed from the standard library setup.
+This is a repository for revoked content of primarily ECOMPHP v1.3.
+To make it easier to transform the currently broken support of PSR-4, a try to separate the most obsolete parts from the release first and hereafter import compatiblity from this library instead.
+For those who still use older classes and definitions that belongs to the broken class handling, we'd like to give a chance to replace that data before upgrading to something newer.

 ### How do I get set up? ###

-Use composer as usual, to setup ecomphp.
-This library is included in the standard package.
+Use composer as usual.

+    composer install resursbank/ecomphp

+When reaching a specific version of v1.3, this library will be imported automatically.

-### Who do I talk to? ###
+### Who do I talk to about this? ###

-Resurs Bank AB via onboarding@resurs.se or tomas.tornevall@resurs.se
+Resurs Bank AB via onboarding@resurs.se